 ELEN E6761x Computer communication networks I 3 pts.
 Lect: 3.
 Prerequisites: IEOR E3658 and CSEE W4119 or the equivalent, or the instructor's permission.
 Focus on architecture protocols and performance evaluation of geographically distributed and local area data networks.
 Emphasis on layered protocols.
 Data link layer.
 Network layer: flow and congestion control routing.
 Transport layer.
 Typical Local and Metropolitan Area Network standards: Ethernet, DQDB, FDDI.
 Introduction to internetting.
 Review of relevant aspects of queueing theory to provide the necessary analytical background.

-ELEN E6770x or y Topics in telecommunication networks 3 pts.
+ELEN E6770x or y Topics in networking 3 pts.
 Lect: 2.
 Further study of areas such as communication protocols and architectures, flow and congestion control in data networks, performance evaluation in integrated networks.
 Content varies from year to year, and different topics rotate through the course numbers 6770 to 6779.
 Current topic for 6770: Next Generation Networks.

-ELEN E6777 Topics in telecommunication networks 3 pts.
+ELEN E6777 Topics in networking 3 pts.
 Topic: Formal Methods of Communication.

-ELEN E6779 Topics in telecommunication networks 3 pts.
+ELEN E6779 Topics in networking 3 pts.
 Topic: 4th Generation Packet-Switched Networks.

 ELEN E6820y Speech and audio processing and recognition 4.5 pts.
 Lect: 3.
 Prerequisites: ELEN E4810 or the instructor's permission.
 Fundamentals of digital speech processing and audio signals.
 Acoustic and perceptual basics of audio.
 Short-time Fourier analysis.
 Analysis and filterbank models.
 Speech and audio coding, compression, and reconstruction.
 Acoustic feature extraction and classification.
 Recognition techniques for speech and other sounds, including hidden Markov models.